09 Jan Reasonable Compensation and the S Corp Owner

 Taxpayer’s business overview

-Even though the Company is structured as an S-Corp and, as such, a deemed disregarded entity for income tax payment purposes, in this post, the Company and the Taxpayer are synonymous.
-Of course, the company’s owner ultimately incurs the income tax burden and is referred to separately and distinctly from the company (or taxpayer) for this analysis as it is the company being examined for failing to render adequate compensation to the employee/owner.
+Even though the company is structured as an S-Corp and, as such, deemed a disregarded entity for income tax payment purposes.
+In this post, the Company, and the Taxpayer are synonymous.
+Of course, the company’s Owner ultimately incurs the income tax burden and is referred to separately and distinctly from the company (or Taxpayer) for this analysis as it is the company being examined for failing to render adequate compensation to the employee/owner.

 What the Company Does

-Think of the movie Money Ball with exponentially bizarre stats accumulated, tracked, analyzed, and applied to a gambling operation and placing wagers.
-The owner works for the Taxpayer daily, from 2 hours to 12 hours, depending on betting schedules making extensive use of developed software to assist in placing bets.
+Think of the movie Money Ball, with exponentially bizarre stats accumulated, tracked, analyzed, and applied to a gambling operation and placing wagers.
+The Owner works for the Taxpayer daily, from 2 hours to 12 hours, depending on betting schedules making extensive use of developed software to assist in placing bets.

 The first lesson is to get that business activity code on the tax forms to a standard.

-The North American Industry Classification System or NAICS is the standard used by Federal statistical agencies in classifying business establishments to collect, analyze, and publish statistical data related to the U.S. business economy.
+The North American Industry Classification System or NAICS is the standard used by Federal statistical agencies in classifying business establishments to collect, analyze, and publish statistical data related to the US business economy.

 For FYE 2019 and 2020, the Taxpayer reported that it is engaged in the Business Activity of Online Contests and provides the Product or Service of DFS Contests.5 According to the Taxpayer, these activities and services fall under NAICS 713200.